WorldQuant: Offices and employees

-With headquarters in Old Greenwich, Connecticut, WorldQuant has more than 20 offices in 13 countries.
+With headquarters in Old Greenwich, Connecticut, WorldQuant has more than 20 offices worldwide.

 By April 2017 WorldQuant had more than 500 employees, as well as 450 paid research consultants.
 125 full-time employees were "PhDs scouring everywhere for recurring patterns that might boost returns," working as researchers or in other positions.
 The year prior, WorldQuant had settled out of court on a breach of contract suit concerning a former head of its data strategies.
 By November 2018, the company had 700 employees.

 In May 2020, Gary Chropuvka was appointed as president by WorldQuant.

 Services and business model

 WorldQuant LLC is a hedge fund and a quantitative investment management firm, providing related services such as portfolio management, market research, and trading.
 Described by the Wall Street Journal as "part of the forefront of a new quantitative renaissance in investing", the firm has a "computational" approach to its quantitative trading that utilizes "data mining, statistical methods and artificial intelligence".
 Deep learning and artificial intelligence are used as tools to help with small-scale trading.

-According to Bloomberg on March 16, 2017, "WorldQuant claims to looks at thousands of new information sources a year, no matter how exotic.
+According to Bloomberg on March 16, 2017, "WorldQuant claims to look at thousands of new information sources a year, no matter how exotic.
 From those, it's built a library of 4 million 'alphas', or pieces of predictive code that tell the computer to buy or sell.
 Some may be simple, others may be attempts to take advantage of market anomalies.
 Portfolio managers then construct strategies by using the alphas as building blocks, depending on which the current market environment favors, swapping out ones that may have lost their edge."